 Las Vegas is well-known for its glitz and glam.
 But near Las Vegas lies a multitude of wonderful hikes just waiting for visitors to explore.

-Many visit Vegas for drinking, partying and relaxing… but there’s much more to Vegas!
-You’ll find rugged landscapes just waiting to be explored.
+Many visit Vegas for drinking, partying, sparkling lights and relaxing… but there’s much more to Vegas!
+You’ll find rugged landscapes and outdoor activities just waiting to be explored.
 Outside of Las Vegas, there are mountains lined with pine trees, desert ecosystems and rock faces shaped by the Colorado River.
 You won’t believe what amazing hikes you can find near Las Vegas.
 Whether its a marked trail or a strenuous hiking trail you love, Las Vegas has you covered!